• Home

 Practical Details

-Tent & bedding (if choosing to self camp)
+• Tent & bedding (if choosing to camp)

-Food: Breakfast, packed lunch and dinner all provided and all dietary requirements catered for.
+• Sumptuous Vegetarian Food: Breakfast, lunch and dinner all provided and all dietary requirements catered for.

 Crossing the Threshold into your soul

 This weekend-long immersion invites you to experience the wild outer landscape as a mirror for your rich and unseen inner world.
-Walking gently through the varied and beautiful Suffolk terrain — forest, heath, estuary, beach — we open to mystery.
-Through stories, ceremony, dreamwork, and deep presence, we seek not only answers, but a deeper quality of listening.
+Walking gently through the varied and beautiful Suffolk terrain — forest, heath, beach — we open to mystery.
+Through grief work, nature time, ceremony, dreamwork, and deep presence, we seek not only answers, but a deeper quality of listening.

 deepen into the INNER LANDSCAPE of your life

 You may have a longing for a deeper connection with nature.
 Or you’ve reached a time in your life to develop your spiritual self but have no appetite for religion.
-You may be at a crossroads in life and looking for meaning to help you navigate life decisions.
 This is an opportunity to breathe out and slow down.
 To be in good company, to be in nature and to connect with (and listen to) your thoughts without rushing.

-This series of experiential group workshops draws on Internal Family Systems (IFS), ecotherapy, expressive arts, and mindfulness and is facilitated by an experienced IFS therapist Sebastiana Black
+This series of therapeutic and experiential group workshops draws on Internal Family Systems (IFS), ecotherapy, expressive arts, and mindfulness and is facilitated by an experienced IFS therapist Sebastiana Black

 You will be gently guided into a reciprocal relationship with the natural world — honouring it while also drawing inspiration, resources, and support from its beauty and presence.
 Through this deeper participation with living ecosystems, you may rediscover an innate sense of belonging and begin to experience greater balance, perspective, and wholeness.